-3.3.8 Site specific development control plans and stage 1 development applications
+3.3.8 Site specific development control plans and concept development applications

-A site specific development control plan or a stage 1 development application is required under Clause 7.20 of Sydney LEP 2012 for certain categories of development.
-The development control plan must address the issues set out in Clauses 7.20 (4) and 6.21 Design Excellence of Sydney LEP 2012.
+A site specific development control plan or a concept development application is required under Clause 7.20 of Sydney LEP 2012 for certain categories of development.
+The development control plan must address the issues set out in Clauses 7.20(4) and Division 4 Design Excellence of Sydney LEP 2012.